 If you’re a millennial, chances are you are working pretty much 24/7 and stressing ourselves out about almost everything.
 I know I can be guilty of this too at times.
 However, it’s important for us time find time to relax and just chill out.
 When we are stress, our bodies create the hormone cortisol which, due to its catabolic properties, breaks down muscle tissue and put a hamper on testosterone levels, which will lead to increased body fat.
 Great ways to reduce stress are to take some time for yourself and do some breathing exercises, avoid overtraining your body, eat more healthy carbs, and learn to appreciate life by being grateful and happy with where you are and what you have.

 Get Plenty Of Sleep

-When I was kid, my parents always enforced a bed time.
+I always had a bedtime as a kid.
 At the time, I didn’t care for it.
-So as I got old enough and was no longer restricted to a curfew, I started staying up as late as I could.
-There were times I found myself staying up until the wee hours of the morning.
+So when I grew up, I started staying up as late as I could.
+I even stayed up until dawn sometimes.
 However, as an adult, all I want to do in the morning is stay in my bed.
 It’s funny how we appreciate the things now that we took for granted as kids.
-Study shows that get insufficient amounts of sleep lowers testosterone levels, which in turn makes it losing weight difficult.
-How much sleep one needs varies for each individual, but I think anywhere from 6 – 8 hours is good general rule to follow.
+A study shows that get insufficient amounts of sleep lowers testosterone levels, which in turn makes it losing weight difficult.
+How much sleep one needs varies for each individual, but I think anywhere from 7 – 8 hours is a good general rule to follow.

 Get Enough Micronutrients